 When considering the Nikon Coolpix S7000 vs. Canon PowerShot SX610, you’ll find that the Nikon point and shoot camera has a better burst mode performance than the SX610 from Canon.
 But the Canon SX610 has a 50% greater battery lifespan than the S7000 (according to manufacturer estimates).

 Photographers considering the Nikon Coolpix S7000 need to be aware of its strengths and limitations, ensuring that this model’s strengths will meet your needs.
 The best feature of the S7000 is its 20X optical zoom lens, which is great to find in an extremely thin camera.
-Versus other inexpensive point and shoot models, the Nikon S7000 provides above average image quality, especially when the lighting in the scene is good.
+Versus other inexpensive point and shoot models, the Nikon S7000 provides above average image quality, especially when the lighting in the scene is good, and being able to shoot full HD video is always a plus.
+Note that this camera uses SD/SDHC/SCXC storage types.

 But the Nikon Coolpix S7000 manual control features are limited.
 You won’t be able to shoot in full manual control mode, as you can with more advanced models.
 Then again, those considering the S7000 probably are inexperienced photographers who will be better served with a fully automatic camera.
 So the large zoom lens and good image quality of the Coolpix S7000 will appeal more to these types of photographers than the lack of manual control features.